Click a link below to be taken to the specific section

 To process a settlement/mediation agreement that involves payment of wages (back pay award, etc.), the following documents must be submitted:

-- A copy of the settlement/mediation agreement, approved by OSHR, an administrative law judge or other authorized level of judicial review.
+- A copy of the settlement/mediation agreement, approved by OSHR, an administrative law judge, or other authorized levels of judicial review.